-Orel or Oryol is a city located in the European part of Russia, on both sides of the Oka River and its tributary, the Orlik River, about 364 km south-west of Moscow.
-It is the capital of the Orlovskaya oblast.
-Orel is an important transport, educational, cultural, and tourist center of Central Russia.
+Oryol or Orel is a city located in the European part of Russia, on both sides of the Oka River and its tributary, the Orlik River, about 364 km south-west of Moscow.
+It is the capital of the Oryol region, an important transport, educational, cultural, and tourist center of Central Russia.

 Since the mid-17th century, Orel was the center of bread- and hempen-making industries.
 In 1708, the town was part of the Kiev gubernia (province).
-In 1778, the Orel guberniya (province) was established and the town became its administrative center.
-The population of Orel was about 7.7 thousand people.
+In 1778, the Oryol guberniya (province) was established and the town became its administrative center.
+The population of Oryol was about 7.7 thousand people.

 More Historical Facts…

 In 1779, the first regular plan of the town was approved.
-Orel was significantly expanded and divided by rivers into three parts:
+Oryol was significantly expanded and divided by rivers into three parts:

 - Kromskaya part - the Old Town;

 The Oryol River was renamed Orlik.
 In 1859, a telegraph line connected the town with St. Petersburg and Moscow.
 In 1860, construction of a railway began.
 Two railway lines passed through the town: Moscow-Kursk and Riga-Oryol.
 They were completed in 1868.
 The first train station was constructed in the same year.
 The importance of shipping on the Oka River decreased.

 In 1895, a power station and a bridge-dam were constructed.
 The construction was headed by the Belgian entrepreneur F.F.Gilyon.
 For the first time several houses and streets in Orel were lightened up by electricity.
 The dam and the bridge, built in 1895, are preserved.